RUB-Bioinf/VesselExpress/README.md

 [config.json](VesselExpress/data/config.json) file.
 A full description of command line arguments for Snakemake can be found [here](https://snakemake.readthedocs.io/en/v4.5.1/executable.html).

+You can learn more about how to set up and run VesselExpress [here](https://github.com/RUB-Bioinf/VesselExpress/wiki/Running-the-Pipeline).
 ## Wiki

 There is a lot of useful information in our [wiki](https://github.com/RUB-Bioinf/VesselExpress/wiki).